 Yes.
 St. Brigid, St. Helen, and St. Michael sometimes absorbed older rowan lore, making it both magical and “holy.”

 If it suits your land and climate, absolutely.
-Also, Witches Use Rosemary to Guard the Front Door.
+Also, see why Witches Use Rosemary to Guard the Front Door, for an alternative threshold protection strategy.